Lightstreamer/Lightstreamer-example-StockList-client-winrt/README.md

 ### Dig the Code

-* <b>App.xaml.cs</b> is the main application file, it contains application events handling code (application launching, closed, activated, etc), Lightstreamer Client streaming controls (start, stop) and part of the auto-reconnection logic required when connection quality is weak.
+* `App.xaml.cs` is the main application file, it contains application events handling code (application launching, closed, activated, etc), Lightstreamer Client streaming controls (start, stop) and part of the auto-reconnection logic required when connection quality is weak.
-* <b>MainPage.xaml.cs</b> is the place where all the application widgets are handled.
+* `MainPage.xaml.cs` is the place where all the application widgets are handled.
 The application in fact, consists in a simple table containing real-time (simulated) stock quotes, whose cells are kept up-to-date by implementing the ILightstreamerListener interface.
 Several lines in this file are dedicated to the animation code used for highlighting cells in case of real-time updates, you can ignore them altogether if you feel more comfortable.
-* <b>LightstreamerClient.cs</b> is a simple wrapper for LSClient public class (see Lightstreamer WinRT Client API) and uses two listeners: <b>StocklistConnectionListener.cs</b> and <b>StocklistHandyTableListener.cs</b>, respectively implementing a Connection Status listener and a Real-Time Data Updates listener.
+* `LightstreamerClient.cs` is a simple wrapper for LSClient public class (see Lightstreamer WinRT Client API) and uses two listeners: `StocklistConnectionListener.cs` and `StocklistHandyTableListener.cs`, respectively implementing a Connection Status listener and a Real-Time Data Updates listener.

 Check out the sources for further explanations.<br>